-Members of our artistic staff include our artistic director/conductor Jenny Crober, collaborative pianist Elizabeth Acker, and six professional sectional leads: soprano, alto, two tenors and two basses.
-(Find out more about our staff on our “About Us: Artistic Staff” page.)
+Members of our artistic staff include our artistic director / conductor Jenny Crober, collaborative pianist Dakota Scott-Digout, and six professional sectional leads: soprano, alto, two tenors and two basses.
+(Find out more about VOCA’s staff here: https://www.vocachorus.ca/about/staff.)

-J.S.
-Bach’s “Magnificat”, the Mozart “Requiem”, Orff’s “Carmina Burana”, Handel’s “Messiah”, the Vivaldi “Gloria”, Winter & Halley’s “Missa Gaia/Earth Mass”, Macmillan & Brickenden’s “Celtic Mass for the Sea” and the Fauré “Requiem” are just some examples of larger works the choir has performed with professional orchestras or instrumental ensembles.
-We’ve also performed a wide variety of contemporary classical repertoire, including compositions and commissioned works by Canadian composers, along with folk/world/roots music, jazz and musical theatre selections.
+The Mozart “Requiem”, J.S.
+Bach’s “Magnificat”, Orff’s “Carmina Burana”, Handel’s “Messiah”, the Vivaldi “Gloria”, Ola Gjeilo’s “Dreamweaver” and “Song of the Universal”, Winter & Halley’s “Missa Gaia/Earth Mass”, Macmillan & Brickenden’s “Celtic Mass for the Sea” and the Fauré “Requiem” are just some examples of larger works which VOCA has performed with professional orchestras and other instrumental ensembles.
+We’ve also performed a wide variety of contemporary classical repertoire, including compositions and commissioned works by Canadian composers, along with folk/world/roots, jazz and musical theatre selections.

-On Saturday, April 30, 2022, VOCA performed our long-awaited “Star Songs” concert (originally schedulled for April 2020), including a world premiere of the stunning Anang (A Star) by renowned Cree composer Andrew Balfour, featuring guests Colleen Allen, sax, Shawn Grenke, organ and Jamie Drake, percussion and drums.
+On Saturday, April 30, 2022, VOCA performed our long-awaited “STAR SONGS” concert (originally schedulled for April 2020), which included a world premiere of the stunning Anang (A Star) by the renowned Cree composer Andrew Balfour, featuring guests Colleen Allen, sax, Shawn Grenke, organ and Jamie Drake, percussion and drums.

-On Saturday, May 27, 2017, the VOCA Chorus of Toronto featured Carl Orff’s Chamber version of his monumental masterpiece “Carmina Burana”, with special guests TorQ Percussion Quartet, pianist Shawn Grenke, soprano Elizabeth Polese, baritone Michael Nyby, tenor Christopher Mayell & vocal music students from the Claude Watson School for the Arts.
+On Saturday, May 27, 2017, the VOCA Chorus of Toronto featured Carl Orff’s Chamber version of his monumental masterpiece “CARMINA BURANA”, with special guests TorQ Percussion Quartet, pianist Shawn Grenke, soprano Elizabeth Polese, baritone Michael Nyby, tenor Christopher Mayell and vocal music students from the Claude Watson School for the Arts.

 That evening, VOCA also featured a world premiere of a 2 marimba – 4 player arrangement of Ola Gjeilo’s “The Spheres” (a setting requested by the composer), performed by TorQ Percussion Quartet; an Ontario premiere of Ottawa composer Elise Letourneau’s “My Symphony”; Ola Gjeilo’s “The Ground” (accompanied by piano, marimba and vibraphone – with Mr. Gjeilo’s permission) & Vancouver composer Brian Tate’s arrangement of the Kenyan water song “Kawouno Wan Gi Pi”, also featuring TorQ Percussion.